 What Do You Hate About Your Job?

-On that same note, think about what it is – specifically – about your job that you hate or dislike.
+On that same note, think about what it is – specifically – about your current position that you hate or dislike.

 Is it the long hours?
-The location?
+Your crappy desk?
 The commute?
 Your coworkers?
 Your boss?
 The clients or customers?
+The work environment?
 The work itself?
 All of the above?

 Pinpointing what it is will help you figure out if it’s something that can be changed or not.

-Going forward, knowing what you both liked and disliked about your previous job(s) will help you find a new job that’s the right fit for you.
-And will help you steer clear of those that are not.
+Going forward, knowing what you both liked and disliked about your previous job(s) will help you find a new job that’s a better fit for you.
+And will help you steer clear of those that may be much worse.

 Talk With Your Manager